 - For a tutorial on building a web application that implements an OAuth authorization flow, see Building an OAuth web app.

-- To implement an OAuth authorization flow in Zendesk apps, see Adding OAuth to apps.
+- To implement an OAuth authorization flow in Zendesk apps, see Adding third-party OAuth to a Support app.

 - If you don't need users to grant your application access to their accounts, you can still use OAuth tokens to authenticate API requests.
 See Creating and using OAuth tokens with the API.